-Press the Speaker selector switch on the dash to RADIO position to connect the radio to the theater sound speakers.
+- Press the Speaker selector switch on the dash to RADIO position to connect the radio to the theater sound speakers.
 Volume is adjusted with radio buttons or radio remote.
-NOTE: The center channel theater speaker will not be active in Radio mode.

-When the Ignition switch (key) is Off the Radio Power switch on the dash must be in 'AUX' position.

-• While driving, the Radio Power switch should be in 'MAIN' position.
+NOTE: The theater sound - center channel speaker will not be active in Radio mode. - When the Ignition switch (key) is Off the Radio Power switch must be in 'House' position. - While driving, the Radio Power switch should be in 'Engine' position